So, you want to know how to learn the Aronson stack?

 That’s no joke.

-When I first discovered the memorized deck, I knew in an instant that my magic had just changed…forever.
+When I first discovered the memorised deck, I knew in an instant that my magic had just changed…forever.

 Suddenly, I was able to perform the kind of magic most people have only ever seen on TV…without learning ANY additional difficult sleight of hand.

 Since then, I’ve made it a goal to help as many other people discover the power of the memorised deck as I can!

 To help do this, I released a series of three videos that show you the power of the memorised deck, and how to get started with it.
 You can access the first video here.